 Discharge planning begins before surgery.
 We have already talked about several things to consider.
 A home discharge is always the best.
 In special cases, discharge to a rehabilitation facility may be recommended.
-In some cases, home healthcare physical therapy and occupational therapy may be recommended.
+In some cases, home healthcare PT and OT may be recommended.
 But most patients will be discharged home with outpatient therapy.
 It is highly recommended that you pre-schedule your physical therapy visits before your surgery.
-The typical course of therapy after hip replacement is 2 times a week for 4-6 weeks.
-Participation in physical and occupational therapy after surgery helps to:
+The typical course of therapy after hip replacement is 2 times a week for 8-12 weeks.
+Participation in physical therapy after surgery helps to: